Did the iPhone 11 and 11 Pro survive our drop test?

 For the ultimate peace of mind, we still recommend putting a case on your phone, as getting it repaired if the glass does crack can be expensive: up to $329 for the screen or $599 for the back if you don't have AppleCare+ coverage.

-Discuss: iPhone 11 and 11 Pro drop test: We couldn't crack these phones
+Discuss: iPhone 11 and 11 Pro drop test: We couldn't crack these phones, but we broke the camera

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.